History of Antarctica: Other European claims

 Norway's claim was disputed by Nazi Germany, which in 1938 dispatched the German Antarctic Expedition, led by Alfred Ritscher, to fly over as much of it as possible.
 The ship Schwabenland reached the pack ice off Antarctica on 19 January 1939.
 During the expedition, an area of about 350000 sqkm was photographed from the air by Ritscher, who dropped darts inscribed with swastikas every 26 km.
 Germany eventually attempted to claim the territory surveyed by Ritscher under the name New Swabia, but lost any claim to the land following its defeat in the Second World War.

 On 14 January 1939, five days prior to the German arrival, Queen Maud Land was annexed by Norway, after a royal decree announced that the land bordering the Falkland Islands Dependencies in the west and the Australian Antarctic Dependency in the east was to be brought under Norwegian sovereignty.
 The primary basis for the annexation was to secure the Norwegian whaling industry's access to the region.
 In 1948, Norway and the United Kingdom agreed to limit Queen Maud Land to from 20°W to 45°E, and that the Bruce Coast and Coats Land were to be incorporated into Norwegian territory.

 South American involvement

+This encroachment of foreign powers was a matter of immense disquiet to the nearby South American countries, Argentina and Chile.

+In 1831, Chile's liberator Bernardo O'Higgins wrote to the Royal Navy, saying: